m-rzb/screen-recorder-for-steamdeck/README.md

 You need to be in Desktop Mode.
 Download `Install_Recapture_CLI_Wrapper.desktop` using this link [this link](https://raw.githubusercontent.com/m-rzb/Screen-recorder-for-steamdeck/testing/Install%20Recapture%20CLI%20Wrapper.desktop) on your Steam Deck.
 Right click the link and save the file somewhere you can find it.

 No need to make the file executable.
-Double clicking the downloaded file will download the Recapture plugin, install a script and create a Desktop Icon.
+Double-clicking the downloaded file will download the Recapture plugin, install a script and create a Desktop Icon.

-You should add now the Recapture.desktop file as Non-Steam Game.
+You should add now the `Recapture.desktop` file as Non-Steam Game.
 Recapture records the screen only in Game Mode!

 You can delete the `Install_Recapture_CLI_Wrapper.desktop` file now.

-Note: Executing Recapture.desktop in Desktop Mode will not record the screen.
+**Note:** Executing (double-clicking) Recapture.desktop in Desktop Mode will not record the screen.
 Recording will fail, even though you will find a new video file in `~/Videos/recapture`.

 Back in Game Mode, you should be able to find Recapture app/shortcut.